serendipity-seeker/min-qx/README.md

 A basic and minimal UI for Qubic's QX

+# installation

+- use BINARY
+- do a BUILD
+  - yarn
+  - yarn start

 1. Login with your seed
 2. Put buy/sell orders by choosing "amount" and price and then clicking on the asset you would like to trade